smgroves/smgroves.github.io-legacy/_posts/projects/2021-02-23-booleabayes3.md

 We already talked about what we need to learn to figure this out: how is the transcription factor network controlling these changes in cell identity?

-To answer this question, we developed a tool called BooleaBayes-- an algorithm that can take in data and reverse engineer the rules of the network controlling that data.
+To answer this question, we developed a tool called BooleaBayes-- an algorithm that can take in data and reverse engineers the rules of the network controlling that data.
 Just like in the party scenario, we first would like to figure out the structure of the network, which we do using expert knowledge.
 There's a really cool type of experiment that can figure out what proteins (transcription factors) are binding to what pieces of DNA (genes).
-It's called ChIP-seq, and essentially the method uses a cool trick to "tie together" any proteins that are bound to DNA (normally these proteins will bind and fall off the DNA pretty quickly).
+It's called ChIP-seq, and essentially the method uses a cool trick to "tie together" any proteins that are bound to DNA (normally in a live cell these proteins will bind and fall off the DNA pretty quickly).
 The scientist then "shakes up" the DNA to break it into little pieces, and pulls out the pieces of DNA with the specific transcription factor of interest bound to them.
 Once these pieces of DNA are sequenced, the scientist can figure out which genes are controlled by that transcription factor.
-This is akin to determining the edges in the network: which genes affect other genes?
+This is akin to determining the edges in the network: which proteins (transcription factors) affect other genes?

 Lucky for us, many of these experiments' results have been compiled into databases, so we looked at the databases to come up with a network connecting transcription factors we know are important in SCLC.